Academic Inquisition Déjá Vu

 Heliocentricity was blasphemous to ancient epigenetic beliefs that the Earth was the center of the Universe, and central to the organized belief that God created the Earth as the center.
 It took the Catholic Church 472 years to officially include the science that the Earth orbits around the Sun into their Canon.

 Every human is born with beliefs that predate their birth by hundreds and thousands of years.
-The belief in God is epigenetic for reasons that I explain in my work-in-progress.
+The belief in God is epigenetic for reasons that I explain in How Beliefs Work [PDF].
 What the discoverer of epigenetics lacks is a rational statement of how beliefs work.
-My experience so far is that nobody questions beliefs, nobody is the least bit interested in knowing how beliefs work, and it seems that most people think that beliefs is the sole domain of religion.
+Nobody questions beliefs, nobody is the least bit interested in knowing how beliefs work, and it seems that most people think that beliefs is the sole domain of religion.
 Epigenetics proves otherwise.

 Inquisition Strike 2